citp/privacy-policy-historical/s/si/sim/simple-press.com.md

 #### simple-press.com

-All references to simple-press.com in this Privacy Policy are deemed to encompass all websites and sub-domains operated by Simple:Press including, but not restricted to, codex.simple-press.com, glotpress.simple-press.com and mantis.simple-press.com.
+All references to simple-press.com in this Privacy Policy are deemed to encompass all websites and sub-domains operated by Simple:Press including, but not restricted to glotpress.simple-press.com and mantis.simple-press.com.

 At simple-press.com we are committed to safeguarding and preserving the privacy of our visitors.
 This Privacy Policy explains what happens to any personal data that you provide to us, or that we collect from you whilst you visit our site.